UDC-GAC/SeQual-Stream/README.md

 The last example shows how to create a new blank properties file (ExecutionParameters.properties) using the option -g.
 The template is generated within the directory specified using the option -o:

 ```
-spark-submit bin/sequal-cmd.jar -g -o ouput
+spark-submit SeQual-CMD/target/sequal-cmd.jar -g -o ouput
 ```

 ### SeQual-GUI

 SeQual-GUI allows using a graphical user interface rather than the console, thus greatly simplifying its usage to non-computer science experts.
 This GUI has been implemented upon the [JavaFX](https://openjfx.io) library.

 To execute SeQual-GUI, you must also rely on the spark-submit command to do so.
-Unlike SeQual-CMD, no additional arguments are needed, so just launch the appropriate jar file (sequal-gui.jar) which is also located at the *bin* directory:
+Unlike SeQual-CMD, no additional arguments are needed, so just launch the appropriate jar file (sequal-gui.jar) which is located at the *SeQual-GUI/target* directory:

 ```
-spark-submit [SPARK_ARGS] bin/sequal-gui.jar
+spark-submit [SPARK_ARGS] SeQual-GUI/target/sequal-gui.jar
 ```

 #### Important notes about JavaFX